We teach primarily by observing, questioning, guiding, and embracing children’s play.

 Sue Higson, Co-Lead Teacher

 Sue has been in the field of early childhood education since 2000.
 After a few years in the corporate world left her yearning for more, she returned to school to become certified as an educator.
 She then opened a daycare and ran it for eight years before deciding to stay at home with her three children.
 She returned to work when her youngest son began middle school.
-Looking back and taking the time to self-reflect, Sue realizes that one thing that’s helped her in the field is her ability to listen and the desire to get to know the children in her care, as well as, their families.
-She is interested in learning not only the “big issues,” but also the small details that may seem insignificant to many, but those that make each child unique.
+Looking back and taking the time to self-reflect, Sue realizes that one thing that’s helped her in the field is her ability to listen and the desire to get to know the children in her care as well as their families.
+She is interested in learning not only the “big issues,” but also the small details that may seem insignificant to many, but which make each child unique.
 Sue firmly believes in the idea that even very young children are capable of so many things when given the right opportunity and environment.

-DJ Mitchell, Co-Lead Teacher
+Karen Prince, Co-Lead Teacher

 Lauri Bounty, Co-Lead Teacher